OpenMS/OpenMS-docs/docs/installations/installation-on-windows.md

 3. Error: "Error opening installation log file"

    To fix, check the system environment variables.
 Make sure they are apt.
-There should a `TMP` and a `TEMP` variable, and both should contain ONE(!) directory only, which exists and is writable.
+There should a `TMP` and a `TEMP` variable, and both should contain one directory only, which exists and is writable.
 Fix accordingly (search the internet on how to change environment variables on Windows).
 4. For Win8 or later, Windows will report an error while installing `.net4` as it's mostly included.
 But it might occur that `.net3.5` does not get properly installed during the process.